deis/steward/README.md

 4. Provides a standard way to provision or bind to resources
 5. Provides a standard way for applications to consume those resources through configuration

+# Installation

+Please see [INSTALLATION.md](./INSTALLATION.md) for full instructions on how to install steward.

 # Concepts

 Steward is a program written in Go that runs a control loop to watch the Kubernetes event stream